Wolverine971/9takes/src/blog/enneagram/enneagram-faqs.md

 <details>
 <summary class="accordion">How do I identify my Enneagram type?</summary>
   <p class="panel">There are various online tests and assessments that can help individuals identify their Enneagram type, but these
-    should be used as a starting point for self-reflection and exploration, rather than as a definitive answer.
-The Enneagram system is complex and nuanced, and it can take time and self-awareness to accurately identify one's type.
+    should be used as a starting point for self-reflection and exploration, rather than as a definitive answer. <br> <br>The Enneagram system is complex and nuanced, and it can take time and self-awareness to accurately identify one's type.
     Some individuals may find it helpful to read about each type and reflect on which one resonates most with their personality traits, tendencies, and motivations.</p>